Amarnath718/Automatic-room-light-controller/README.md

-#    💡💡Automatic room light controller with people counter💡💡
+#    💡💡Automatic room light controller with people counter (For single entry/exit)💡💡
 ##    ⚙️ Components required
         **Arduino Uno (1) - Main controller**
         **IR sensors (2) - One close to entry and one slightly inside, The **